iTwin/itwinjs-core/docs/learning/backend/CodeService.md

 The logic to reserve an external code is similar - just use the `externalCodes` property instead.

-Note that reserveCode is asynchronous.
-It locks and unlocks the code index in the cloud.
+Note that reserveCode is asynchronous and must be `await`ed.
+It updates the code index in the cloud.

 Note the use of the `CodeService.makeProposedCode` helper function.

-Note that the reserveCode function will throw if the code is already reserved.
-If that happens when you are trying to insert a new element, it means that you cannot use that code.
+The `reserveCode` function will throw if the code is already reserved.
+If that happens when you are trying to insert a new element, it means that someone else has already reserved that code and you should choose a different one.

 Don't call reserveCode when updating an existing element.
 If the element's code is changing, call `updateCode` before updating it.